jondoesntgit/primary-songs/lyrics/the-wise-man-built-his-house.md

-title:￼The Wise Man Built his House
+title:The Wise Man Built his House key:D
 The wise man built his house upon the rock, (3x)
 And the rains came tumbling down!
 The rains came down and the floods came up, (3x)